TRANSITIONAL ORGANIC, NO SPRAY OR FERTILIZERS, INSANELY GREAT TASTE

 A BRAND YOU CAN TRUST WITH OVER 40 YEARS LEADING THE NATURAL FOOD MOVEMENT

-Eden Foods began in southern Michigan in the late 1960s amongst friends sourcing natural food.
+Eden Foods began in southern Michigan in the late 1960s among friends sourcing natural food.
 Youth motivated by study of a worldwide phenomenon stemming from macrobiotics; the centering of ones eating around whole grain and seasonal local plant foods that are not toxic chemical adulterated or nutrient depleted.

 Natural foods were simply not available at the time, so an Eden Foods Co-op was started to acquire them.
 Initial $200 orders to Erewhon in Boston and Chico-san in California were well received and caused a local stir.
 This lead to co-op members traveling rural roads, knocking on doors, looking for farmers to grow food using organic methods.